 We are replacing the bridge in conjunction with two other nearby projects.
-Before bridge construction begins, we will relocate various existing sewer utilities that interfere with the new bridge.
+Before bridge construction begins, we will relocate and upgrade various existing sewer utilities.
 This includes building a new sewer pump station and forcemain pipe along Shore Ave.
 During sewer and bridge construction, we will use part of Edgewater Park for construction staging, resulting in a partial or full park closure.
 Once bridge construction is complete, we will complete upgrades at Edgewater Park.

 Our timeline is as follows.
 We will determine more detailed construction timing at a later date.

 - 2021-2022: Edgewater Park public outreach and design